JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 See examples at: myDocuments\Arduino\libraries\VirtualPanel\examples If you activate the VirtualPanel.exe after loading an example sketch, it will connect automatically.

-V1.6.0 Release notes
+V2.0.0 Release notes

+- The String message format is changed to include the string lenght.
+Incomplete strings are detected and discarded.
+- The Float message format is changed from a string to an actual short binary format in hex.
 - Monitor panel "hold" status will be set to resume on reset.
 - PanelInput(1..2), MonitorInput_(1..6) and GraphInput(1..5) sending a boolean "false" will hide the input if visible.
 - Application title font(style) set to default on reset.
 - MonitorLog "File" now written without extra LF
 - OpenFile(1..4)  can now be used as void to open file via dialog
 - Comm button (top left next to the drop down) can now also stop the comm search
-- Command string property port=COMx to start with designated port.
+- Command string property port=COMx to search for the designated port only.
-- ArduinoPort library combined in VirtualPanel library
+- ArduinoPort library combined in VirtualPanel library folder.
+Only the VirtualPanel folder remains.
-- ArduinoPort DLL combined in VirtualPanel.exe
+- ArduinoPort DLL combined in VirtualPanel.exe.
+Only the .exe file remains.
 - R-ArduinoPort-Relay sketch adapted to work with combined VP and AP libraries
 - Moved to .NET Framework 4.8

-V1.6.0 is backward compatible: the executable will operate correctly on earlier Arduino implementations, Recompiling Arduino implementations will compile unchanged.
+V2.0.0 is backward not compatible: the executable will not operate correctly on earlier Arduino implementations.
+Recompiling Arduino implementations, however, will compile unchanged.

-VirtualPanel V1.6.0 was built with Visual studio 2022 - 17.8.3 / .NET Framework 4.8
+VirtualPanel V2.0.0 was built with Visual studio 2022 - 17.8.3 / .NET Framework 4.8
 Testing of the Arduino code was done using Arduino 2.3.1 IDE